zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 reliable, the trustworthy, the person who is free of fraud to the world.
 The decorative state is separated, quashed, quashed, left, left, freed, unbound, and he lives with a restrained heart.
-To decorate the state has been separated, true speakers, should be like rhino horns alone.
+To decorate the state has been separated, true speakers, should be like rhinoceros horns alone.

 Because then, the eloquent person said,